 1. They think they can find tons of loans to buy

-Banks are afraid if they sell loans to one investor who they’ve done business with before and then that investor sells some loans to another investor and that investor starts illegally harassing a borrower, then the bank has opened themselves up for a lawsuit.
+Banks are afraid if they sell loans to one investor whom they’ve done business with before and then that investor sells some loans to another investor who starts illegally harassing a borrower, then the bank has opened themselves up for a lawsuit.

-A number of my students think that once they complete my course that they’ll be inundated with offers to buy loans from sellers all around the U.S. I tell my students that if they want to make this a full-time job, then they need to start looking for ways to buy loans.
+A number of my students think, once they complete my course, they’ll be inundated with offers to buy loans from sellers all around the U.S. I tell my students if they want to make this a full-time job, then they need to start looking for ways to buy loans.
 I even furnish them with scripts for when they make calls to banks or send emails to their friends and family.
-Remember, ours is a very small industry that’s built around trust and relationships.
+Remember…this is a very small industry built around trust and relationships.

 Here are some ideas for ways to find loans:

-- Create and send out emails on a regular basis to friends, family and business associates.
+- Create and send out emails on a regular basis to friends, family, and business associates.
 Tell them what you’re doing and what you’re looking for.
-Whenever you have an opportunity throughout the day, tell those around you as to what you’re doing.
-I was in an elevator and looked down at a woman’s briefcase and saw a Chase Bank tag on it.
+Whenever you have an opportunity throughout the day, tell those around you what you’re doing.
+I was in an elevator, looked down at a woman’s briefcase, and saw a Chase Bank tag on it.
 I asked her what she did for Chase and we got to talking.
 By the time we reached the lobby, I had her contact information and she promised she’d look into who I should be talking to at Chase.
 You never know!!

 - Join social media groups and network with other members.
 Groups within LinkedIn and Facebook are great places to start.
 Once you gain some experience, you may even try posting articles to establish yourself as a qualified investor.
 The more you participate, the more people will start to recognize your name.